Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 A. Failure to apply for, obtain, and properly use and display a valid parking permit while parked on University property will subject the vehicle operator or registered owner to enforcement measures.
 Such measures shall include the issuance of a citation and a fine and/or removal of the vehicle from University property.

 B. Decal-type permits must be affixed to the lower, driver-side portion of the vehicle’s front windshield using the decal’s own front adhesive.
 Hang-tag type permits must be suspended from the inside rear-view mirror in the front windshield so that the permit number may be clearly seen from the outside.
 If a vehicle doesn’t have a rear-view mirror, the hang-tag must be clearly displayed on the driver’s side dashboard.
 Placard permits must be clearly displayed on the driver’s side dashboard.
-Motorcycle permit stickers must be affixed to the front left wheel fork.
+Motorcycle permit stickers must be affixed to the front left wheel fork or smilarly prominent front-left space.

 Section 10.
 Open Parking

-A. There is no permit requirement in Faculty/Staff and Commuter lots or metered spaces after 6:00 p.m. and before 7:00 a.m. on weekdays, or all day on weekends or university holidays.
-Continual, protracted, or excessive overnight parking in these lots by non-campus residents is not permitted.
+A. Except where excluded (see below) there is no permit requirement in Faculty/Staff and Commuter lots or metered spaces after 6:00 p.m. and before 7:00 a.m. on weekdays or all day on weekends or university holidays.
+Continual (semi-permanent storage), protracted (more than 60 consecutive hours), or excessive overnight (more than 15 instances per year) parking in these areas without specific permission from Transportation Services is not allowed.

 B. Exclusions to this policy: